syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 **Step 1:**

-The following exported theme project should be attached for corresponding target frameworks into the WPF application.
+The following exported theme project should be attached for corresponding target frameworks used in the WPF application.

 <table>
 <tr>